 - If you cannot feel the waist indentation and there is a rounding to the belly area, your cat is likely to be overweight.

 - Move your hand over the lower back and hips.
 Can you feel a significant layer of fat or padding in this area?
 If yes and there is a marked drooping of your cat’s belly, your cat is likely to be very overweight.

-- Many vet practices run free weight management consultations led by the veterinary nurse who can check whether your pet is overweight or not.
+Many vet practices run free weight management consultations led by the veterinary nurse who can check whether your cat is overweight or not.
 Give your local practice a call to see what services they provide.
 An increasing number of pet shops are also offering free weight checks.

 Once your cat is in ideal condition, continue to monitor its weight and body shape.
 If you think weight is creeping back on, take steps to ensure your pet is getting enough exercise and you or anyone else in your family is not over feeding.